taocpp/json/doc/Parser-Interface.md

 # Parser Interface

-Work in progress.
+*Work in progress*

-This interface is used when parsing directly into a C++ data type (without using an intermediate Value) *and* *not* using the binding facilities to auto-generate the Traits functions.
+This interface is used when parsing directly into a C++ data type (without using an intermediate Value) *and not* using the [Binding Traits Facilities](Type-Traits.md#binding-traits-facilities) to auto-generate the [Traits](Type-Traits.md).

-Basic parts parser interface.
+The public interface of a parts parser, an object that unconditionally attempts to read parts of an encoded Value from the input that it was supplied in the constructor.

 ```c++
 struct parts_parser